-A bridging loan (or ‘bridge loan’) is a loan which allows you to borrow money for a short period, usually up to one year.
+A bridging loan (or ‘bridge loan’) is a loan which allows you to borrow money for a short period.
+This is usually up to one year.
 It can help to ‘bridge the gap’ to secure funding to buy a new property quickly.
 For example, bridging loans can help homeowners purchase a new home while they wait for their current one to sell.
 In this situation, your existing home will be used as collateral.

 Buying a Property – Purchase a property quickly